synthiam/E-19_RGB_8x8_Display/README.md

 ## EZ-Builder Behavior Control

-The EZ-Builder behavior control for this reference design is very easy to use, simply add animation frame, click on the colors, and save!
-Activate the animations with the click of a mouse button or in code.
+The EZ-Builder behavior control for this reference design is very easy to use!
+Simply add an animation frame, click on the pixels, choose the color, and repeat!
+Activate the animations with the click of a mouse button or with code.

 Link: https://synthiam.com/Software/Manual/RGB-8x8-Animator-16173